syntaxnite/ServerScannr/README.md

-# ServerScannr
+ServerScannrv2

-**ServerScannr** is a powerful, secure, and professional Discord moderation tool designed to scan and evaluate servers for safety, compliance, and trustworthiness.
+ServerScannr is a powerful, secure, and professional Discord moderation tool designed to scan and evaluate servers for safety, compliance, and trustworthiness.
 Built with performance, transparency, and ease-of-use in mind, ServerScannr enables Discord communities to self-assess or request verification before joining trusted listings like discord.serverseek.xyz
 ---